 Big idea – The summary “trust God without testing Him” continues to wisely guide all ministry decisions.
 Below is our plan to live trust-without-testing in the near term.

-- The live stream will continue to occur at 10:15 am for those who do not desire to physically attend.
+- The livestream will continue to occur at 10:15 am each Sunday for those unable to physically attend.

-- High-traffic surfaces will be thoroughly wiped down after each service.
-Seating will be sprayed, since the Governor’s guideline still recommends seats be sanitized between each service.
+- Seating will be sprayed as long as the Governor’s guideline recommends seats be sanitized between each service.

 - Offering plates will not be passed.
 Please give online, via mail, or use the boxes as you exit the auditorium.

-- People will enter the auditorium via the 8 south foyer doors and exit via the 4 north auditorium doors and into the parking lot.
-We will dismiss front to back.
+- People will enter the auditorium via the 8 south foyer doors and exit via the 4 north auditorium doors.

 Foyer and entrances:

-- Signage will be placed throughout the building to encourage people to prevent the spread of respiratory illnesses.
+- Signage will be placed on entrances to encourage people to prevent the spread of respiratory illnesses.
+Signage will remind a person to go home immediately if the individual has any of the symptoms associated with COVID-19.

 - Hand sanitizer will be available throughout our facilities.